perxpective/Cybersecurity-Therapy/Extra/QISP/QISP Notes.md

 	- Honour intellectual property rights
 	- Honour contracts, agreements and assigned responsibilities
 	- Provide honest and professional review or opinion when required
+	- Respect privacy and not access systems or data without permission from rightful owners
+- Trusted with **safeguarding the infrastructure and organisation's information assets**

 ### Conflict of Interest
-- In situation where conflicting responsibilities to different constituencies -> relevant guidelines
+- In situation where conflicting responsibilities to different constituencies -> relevant guidelines on ember advisory service should be consulted